matiasbenedetto/google-fonts-service-proxy/README.md

 ## The project:

-This proxy was created to provide the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin for [WordPress](https://wordpress.org/) a quick way to access the API without generating a Google API Key.
+This proxy was created to provide the users of the [Create Block Theme](https://wordpress.org/plugins/create-block-theme/) plugin for [WordPress](https://wordpress.org/), a quick way to access the [Google Fonts Developer API](https://developers.google.com/fonts/docs/developer_api) without generating a Google API Key.

 ## How to use: